jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ===

 - Note: Majić is my family name.
 I lucked out because it reads like "magic" in English, and most people have to ask me twice because they think they misheard it the first time.
-It may seem egotistical to coin it as a term here, but I couldn't think of a better work.
+It may seem egotistical to coin it as a term here, but I couldn't think of a better work (I swear).
 Primarily, the use of "majic" pays tribute to my parents.
-They’ve been overworked all their lives yet still always cleaned and built stuff for other people with compassion and authenticity.
-When I consider the act by which a regular person improves humanity, the example of my parents always comes to mind.
+If you've liked this book so far, you'll know why.

 - Sticking it to my personal Darth Blockbuster makes me smile too.

 ## Using Majic to Filter the Rules

 Despite our problems with our current philosophy, society always needs one philosophy that reigns above the rest.
-We use it to create the ground rules that glue society together.
+We use it to create the ground rules that glue us all together.
 Without a ruling philosophy, the story of mankind would be a story of chaos.
 There would be no such thing as civilization.

 Darth Blockbuster fights to control the ruling philosophy.
 When he succeeds, he writes rules to keep the tools he controls, and therefore himself, in power.
 Corporate manuals, university guidelines, social justice blogs are among the pages of his Death Star rule book.
 These rules interfere with regular people majically bonding with new tools.
 But how can you tell if a rule is good or bad?
 How can you pinpoint a rule book as a Death Star?
 Darth Blockbuster doesn’t tell people he’s Darth Blockbuster.
-Instead he says he’s an Executive Vice President, Human Resources Representative, or expert lawyer.
+Instead he says he’s an Executive Vice President, Baron, or expert lawyer.
 Are these people genuine authority figures in the story of civilization, or Darth Blockbusters protecting their paychecks?

 It’s essential to filter out the good from the bad rules throughout our everyday lives.
 It takes practice and it demands cultivating our integrity and inner truths.
 Yet it’s a struggle that’s been taking place for centuries.
 As an example, you needn’t look further than this story of a Maryland farm boy named Frederick, who was born approximately two centuries ago.

+===

 Our story is about a Maryland farm boy named Frederick using tools to overcome ignorance.
-His farm is one of those you might have seen on shows like Little House on the Prairie.
+His farm is one of those you might have seen on shows like _Little House on the Prairie_.
 Salt of the earth farmers raising crops and families in 19th century rural America.
-No internet, no school systems, no much to learn by how to survive.
+No internet, no school systems, no much to learn by how to survive with your hands and the fortune God gave you.

 Frederick worked the fields with his mother.
 It was hard labor of course, there weren’t many machines around, so he had to work hard, for himself and his mother.